Process for your Ph.D. or M.S. Defense Date and Degree Approval at Graduate Faculty Council

-The Proquest/UMI website provides publishing guides regarding your options for traditional publishing verses open access publishing and registering for copyrights .
+The Proquest/UMI website provides publishing guides regarding your options for traditional publishing versus open access publishing and registering for copyrights.
 There are fees associated with some of these additional options.
-There is no fee for traditional publishing of theses and dissertations.
+There is no fee for the traditional publishing of theses and dissertations.

-Steps to Degree Approval at Graduate Faculty Council
+Steps to Degree Approval at the Graduate Faculty Council

 Submit the following items at least 1 week prior to the next GFC meeting which is scheduled on the second Friday of each month.
-If you have any questions, contact you COGS Assistant or Amber Yuker ( email@example.com) in the Graduate Dean’s Office.
+If you have any questions, contact your COGS Assistant or Amber Yuker (email@example.com) in the Graduate Dean’s Office.

 1) Form 41 (for MS) or Form 43 (for Ph.D.) with electronic or original signatures.
 All electronic signatures must be official time-stamped signatures, such as an Adobe signature.

-2) Approval Page with original signatures by all faculty on your Supervising Committee.
+2) Approval Page with electronic or original signatures by all faculty on your Supervising Committee.
 Please note that the approval page is used in the bound copy of your dissertation or thesis.
-If collecting original signatures and if you plan to have more then one copy of your dissertation or thesis bound, it is recommended that you collect signatures on more than one approval page, though, only one copy is required.
+If collecting original signatures and if you plan to have more than one copy of your dissertation or thesis bound, it is recommended that you collect signatures on more than one approval page, though only one copy is required.

 4) You will receive an email confirmation when your dissertation/thesis meets formatting requirements.